-The sale of discontinued roads and reserves is managed by Council officers and Macquarie Lawyers, Council's current and long-standing contractor of the Discontinuance of Roads and Reserves Contract 2020/2023.
+The sale of discontinued roads and reserves is managed by council officers and contractor of the Discontinuance of Roads and Reserves Contract 2020/203.

 The sale of discontinued roads and reserves provides Council with an average (over the last 5 years) annual income of \$300,000.